Titles and Roles

 - Emory University School of Medicine

 - Discovery and Developmental Therapeutics

-Alfredo Voloschin, MD, is Board Certified in Neurology and in Neuro-Oncology.
-His practice focuses in the management of primary brain tumors including gliomas and primary central nervous system lymphomas, as well as metastatic diseases to the nervous system and paraneoplastic neurologic syndromes.
+Alfredo Voloschin, MD, is Associate Professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
+A board certified neurologist and neuro-oncologist, Dr. Voloschin's practice focuses in the management of primary brain tumors including gliomas and primary central nervous system lymphomas, as well as metastatic diseases to the nervous system and paraneoplastic neurologic syndromes.

 Dr. Voloschin has participated in neuro-oncology clinical trials as a faculty (PI or Co-PI) in the neurosurgery department at Medical College of Georgia, and has actively participated in neuro-oncology clinical trials at the Winship Cancer Institute of Emory University, since 2008 to present.